AymanNasser/Machine-Learning-From-A-Z/Classification/Classification notes.md

 > - false negatives (FN): We predicted no, but they actually do have the disease.
 (Also known as a "Type II error.")
 >
 > his is a list of rates that are often computed from a confusion matrix for a binary classifier:
-> ~~~~
+>
 > Accuracy: Overall, how often is the classifier correct? `(TP+TN)/total`
 >
-> Mis-classification Rate: Overall, how often is it wrong? `(FP+FN)/total`,
-> equivalent to 1 minus Accuracy also known as "Error Rate"
+> Mis-classification Rate: Overall, how often is it wrong? `(FP+FN)/total`, equivalent to 1 minus Accuracy also known as "Error Rate"
 >
-> True Positive Rate: When it's actually yes, how often does it predict yes? `TP/actual yes`
-> also known as "Sensitivity" or "Recall"
+> True Positive Rate: When it's actually yes, how often does it predict yes? `TP/actual yes`, also known as "Sensitivity" or "Recall"
 >
 > False Positive Rate: When it's actually no, how often does it predict yes? `FP/actual no`
 >